seduerr91/seduerr91.github.io/pages/castle-philosophy.md

 ## `Jerusalem` Robert Greene - 48 Laws of Power

-A morning in Mauritius ...

-- `Sunshine in Room`: Never outshine your master.
+- Never outshine your master.
-- `Brush teeth`: Win through actions never argument.
+- Win through actions never argument.
-- `Evelyn`: Infection: Avoid the unhappy.
+- Infection: Avoid the unhappy.
-- `Vladimir`: When asking for help appeal to people's self-interest.
+- When asking for help appeal to people's self-interest.
-- `Teddy`: Use absence to increase respect and honor.
+- Use absence to increase respect and honor.
-- `Arnold`: Think as you like but behave like others.
+- Think as you like but behave like others.
-- `Krzysiek`: Play to people's fantasies.
+- Play to people's fantasies.
-- `Sports cloth`: Be royal in your own fashion.
+- Be royal in your own fashion.
-- `Neighbor`: Preach the need for change but never reform too much at once.
+- Preach the need for change but never reform too much at once.
-- `Running`: Make your accomplishments seem effortless.
+- Make your accomplishments seem effortless.
-- `Crying`: Never appear too perfect.
+- Never appear too perfect.

 ## `Tel Aviv` Billionaire Maxim